 Austin is an associate focusing his practice on business litigation.
-He has assisted clients in both Kentucky and federal trial and appellate courts, including the United States Supreme Court.
-In addition to assisting clients with business disputes, he has a range of experience in federal law, including United States constitutional law.
+He represents a range of clients, including individuals, businesses, and government entities, and has assisted clients in both federal and state trial court and courts of appeal, including the United States Supreme Court.
+His practice covers a wide variety of claims, including contract disputes, shareholder disputes, U.C.C.
+Article 2, corporate governance, trade secrets, restrictive covenants, consumer-protection, and a variety of business torts.
+In addition to assisting clients with business disputes, he has a range of experience in federal law, including United States constitutional law, Section 1983, the Federal Arbitration Act, and the Administrative Procedure Act.

 Mountain Valley Pipeline, LLC v.
-The Wilderness Society, et al. – Successfully advocated on the West Virginia Governorโs behalf as amicus in support of an emergency motion to the United States Supreme Court to vacate a stay halting progress on the Mountain Valley pipeline project.
+The Wilderness Society, et al. – Successfully advocated on behalf of the Governor of West Virginia as amicus in support of an emergency motion to the United States Supreme Court to vacate a stay halting progress on the Mountain Valley pipeline project.

 University of Kentucky J. David Rosenberg College of Law, J.D., 2020, summa cum laude